Critical Contrast: Edgewell Personal Care (NYSE:EPC) vs. Yatsen (NYSE:YSG)

-Yatsen (NYSE:YSG) and Edgewell Personal Care (NYSE:EPC) are both mid-cap consumer staples companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their risk, earnings, profitability, institutional ownership, dividends, analyst recommendations and valuation.
+Edgewell Personal Care (NYSE:EPC) and Yatsen (NYSE:YSG) are both mid-cap consumer staples companies, but which is the better business?
+We will compare the two companies based on the strength of their earnings, analyst recommendations, profitability, risk, valuation, institutional ownership and dividends.

 Analyst Recommendations

-This is a summary of recent recommendations for Yatsen and Edgewell Personal Care, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Edgewell Personal Care and Yatsen, as provided by MarketBeat.

 |Sell Ratings